 - Lucky Beach – Located in a prime location on Brighton Seafront, Lucky Beach is the kind of cafe that locals have always longed for.
 A funky menu, friendly staff and most importantly – a damn good drinks menu!
 Because most of the seating is on their patio or beach area they are extremely welcoming to dogs and will be happy to provide water bowls and plenty of pats if needed.

 - The Black Lion – One of Brighton’s well known pubs, The Black Lion, is situated in the heart of The Lanes just near the seafront on Black Lion Street.
 Not only does The Black Lion have a good reputation for a music filled night out, its amazing food is also an attraction.
 Dogs are welcomed at The Black Lion and there’s a great heated beer garden you can enjoy in the warm and cold seasons!

 Dog Friendly Beaches

 Dogs are allowed on any beach in Brighton and Hove from 1st October to 1st April, while there are some dog bans in place from April to September.
 There is a promenade along the beach where you can walk with dogs All year round which is full of cafes, bars & restaurants with outdoor seating areas.

 - Wheelchair access

 - Car parking

-- Dogs are not allowed on furniture or beds.
+- Dogs are not allowed on furniture

 Sorry, no records were found.
 Please adjust your search criteria and try again.